Solved — Netflix Error “You Seem to Be Using Unblocker/Proxy”

 - Request a new IP address from your ISP – this would most likely be a static IP address which has other pros and cons.

-Bypass the Netflix Proxy Error With a Reliable VPN
+Watch Netflix With a Reliable VPN